 Brussels sprouts are truly so versatile you could serve a wide variety of dishes, but a few of my favorites are Instant Pot Pulled BBQ Chicken, Creamy Roasted Garlic and Bacon Gnocchi, or Apple Cider Braised Chicken Thighs.

 Yes!
-You can trim/cut the brussels sprouts and make the sauce in advance (keep it in the fridge).
+You can trim/cut the brussels sprouts and make the sauce in advance (keep it in the fridge), but keep them separate.
 Then when you want to eat, just roast the brussels sprouts and toss in the finished sauce.
 Take the sauce out of the fridge when you start preheating the oven for so it can lose its chill.

 Sure!
 They won't get as crispy, but to use frozen brussels sprouts preheat your oven to 400℉ and cook them for 15 minutes, flip, cook for 15 minutes more, then broil for a few minutes.